 SBA Loan Requirements

 The exact requirements for an SBA loan depend on the lender and type of loan you want, but the process is similar across the board.
-First, the application process is just like applying for a regular bank loan.
+The application process is just like applying for a regular business loan.
 Remember, the SBA doesn’t actually lend the money.
-They just guarantee repayment of a loan from a bank or other SBA-approved lender.
+They just guarantee repayment of a loan from an SBA-approved lender.

-You need an excellent credit score to qualify.
+An excellent credit score is often necessary to secure an SBA loan.
 While the SBA does not publish credit score minimums, both they and the lender will consider your score for the decision.
 The higher your credit score, the better your chances.
 If you’ve had any credit issues in the past, like a bankruptcy or a default on a loan, these could prevent you from qualifying.

 The SBA lender will review all of this information to make a decision, which can take several months.